 I must admit I do take London for granted.
-Having lived here my entire life I’m easily “meh” and unresponsive to certain things the city offers.
-I must admit I’ve become bored with it, perhaps it’s because I do the same old thing and I have my same old routine, struggle to fit in or go to any cultural events.
+Having lived here my entire life I’m easily “meh” and unresponsive to certain things this city offers.
+I’ve become bored with it and perhaps it’s because I do the same old thing and I have my same old routine, struggle to fit in.
 Having explored other places over the past year and comparing them to London perhaps has skewed my view?
 Am I clinging onto memories of my good times in Dubai, Vegas or Barbados knowing that I’ll never have these in London?

-My view of London slightly changed on a random night out last Friday.
-I met up with one of my good friends for a spot of dinner after a long week at work.
-Having not been to Burger and Lobster in years it seemed appropriate to have another visit.
+However my view of London slightly changed on a random night out last Friday.
+I met up with one of my good friends for a spot of dinner after a long-ass week at work.
+Having not been to Burger and Lobster in years it only seemed right to have another visit.
 Here is where my long week kicks in, I couldn’t be bothered to order the lobster because I knew it’d be too much work.
 Instead I opted for the beef burger with double fries instead of salad/fries.
-I mean it was FRIday right.
-But I did just pay £20 for a burger BOOOO!
+I mean it was FRI-day right.

 We accompanied our meal with a bottle of rosé and once we finished it was only 7.30pm… The night was still young.